Phil Dawson: Regular season

+Postseason

 The "Phil Dawson Rule"

-Dawson had a rule named after him after a missed call by referees.
+Dawson had a rule named after him after a missed call by officials.
 On November 18, 2007, Dawson attempted a 51-yard field goal in the closing seconds of the fourth quarter to tie the game against the Baltimore Ravens.
-The kick carried through the air and hit the left upright, then over the crossbar (through the uprights, like any good field goal) and then hit the rear curved support post (stanchion) that holds the crossbar, then bounced back over the crossbar (through the uprights again, but backwards this time) into the end zone in front of the goalpost.
+The kick carried through the air and hit the left upright, then the crossbar and went through (like any good field goal), and then hit the rear curved support post (stanchion) that holds the crossbar, then bounced back over the crossbar (through the uprights again, but backwards this time) into the end zone in front of the goalpost.
 The kick was originally ruled no good.
 Under NFL rules, the play was not reviewable.
 Officials discussed the play among themselves for several minutes and decided that, since the ball had indeed crossed the crossbar within the goal, whatever happened afterward to the ball did not matter.
 The kick was considered good, as announced by referee Pete Morelli.
-However, as the play is not technically reviewable, referee Pete Morelli announced that the play was reversed "after discussion," as opposed to "after further review," as is usually stated.
-At this point the Ravens, already celebrating in the locker room (they would have won 30-27 if the field goal was no good), were called back out onto the field to proceed to an overtime period.
-The Browns went on to win the game, 33-30 in overtime, as Dawson came through again with a more visible 33-yard field goal.
-Dawson finished 4 for 5 in FGs, whereas fellow Lake Highlands High School alumnus Matt Stover finished 3 for 3 in FGs for the Ravens.
+However, as the play was not technically reviewable, referee Pete Morelli announced that the play was reversed "after discussion," as opposed to "after further review," as is usually stated.
+At this point the Ravens, already celebrating in the locker room, as they would have won 30-27 if the field goal was no good, were called back out onto the field to proceed to overtime.
+The Browns went on to win the game, 33–30 in overtime, as Dawson made a 33-yard field goal, which was more visible this time.
+Dawson finished four for five in field goals, whereas fellow Lake Highlands High School alumnus Matt Stover finished three for three in field goals for the Ravens.

-Notably, later in the season on December 16, in driving snow and wind gusts up to 40 mph, Dawson kicked another field goal, an improbable 49-yarder, that hit the same center support post.
-This field goal helped the Browns achieve an 8-0 win over the Buffalo Bills in blizzard conditions.
+Notably, later in the season on December 16, in the snow and wind gusts up to 40 mph, Dawson kicked another field goal, a 49-yarder which was more improbable, that hit the crossbar.
+This field goal helped the Browns secure an 8–0 victory over the Buffalo Bills in blizzard-like conditions.
 Hitting this same structure twice in the same season has led some members of the Cleveland press to begin referring to the support post as "The Dawson Bar."

 Prior to the 2008 season, the rule was changed to allow field goal and extra point attempts that hit the uprights or crossbar to be reviewed.
-This new rule is dubbed the "Phil Dawson Rule."
+This new rule is called the "Phil Dawson Rule."